msch4ever/revotask/README.md

   Route providers supply controllers with implementations of Route's finctional interface by exploiting corresponding Services

   All responses are represented with JSON.
 Marshalling and Demarshalling is done by Gson lib.

+  Application is tested with both Unit and Integration tests with 96% class and 80% line coverage.